vesterheim/vesterheim.github.io/join-give/corporate-membership/list/index.md

 : Hairstyling for you.

 [Hawkeye REC](http://www.hawkeyerec.com/)
-: A private, non-profit electric utility owned by the members it serves.
+: A non-profit electric cooperative utility owned by the members it serves.

 [Hotel Winneshiek](http://www.hotelwinn.com/)
 : A grand historic boutique hotel nestled in the heart of downtown Decorah.